angchoo/Acme-Product-Management-modified/README.md

 # Acme-Product-Management-modified
-This is a modified demo project of Angular Line of Bussiness
+This is a modified demo project of Angular Line of Business

 ## Features